An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Introduction

 \subsection{Statement of the main result}

-Let $G$ be a two-step stratified Lie group, i.e., a connected, simply connected, two-step nilpotent Lie group.
-Then its Lie algebra $\g$ admits a decomposition $\g=\g_1\oplus \g_2$ with $[\g_1,\g_1]= \g_2$ and $\g_2\subseteq \g$ being the center of $\g$.
-Let $L$ be a homogeneous sub-Laplacian on $G$, i.e., a second order, left-invariant differential operator of the form $L=-(X_1^2+\dots + X_{d_1}^2)$, where $X_1,\dots,X_{d_1}$ is a basis of the first layer $\g_1$.
-This operator is positive and self-adjoint on $L^2(G)$, with $G$ being endowed with a left-invariant Haar measure.
-Via functional calculus, one can define for every Borel measurable function $F:\R\to \C$ the operator $F(L)$ on $L^2(G)$, which is bounded whenever the spectral multiplier $F$ is bounded.
-Regarding multipliers $F$ for which $F(L)$ extends to a bounded operator on $L^p(G)$, sufficient conditions can be given in terms of differentiability properties of the multiplier $F$, usually expressed by the scale-invariant localized Sobolev norms $\Vert\cdot\Vert_{\sloc,s}$, $s\ge 0$, given by
+Let $G$ be a two-step stratified Lie group, that is, a connected, simply connected, two-step nilpotent Lie group whose Lie algebra~$\g$ admits a decomposition $\g=\g_1\oplus \g_2$ with $[\g_1,\g_1]= \g_2$ and $\g_2\subseteq \g$ being contained in the center of $\g$.
+Let $X_1,\dots,X_{d_1}$ be a basis of $\g_1$.
+This basis can be identified with a system of left-invariant vector fields on $G$ via the Lie derivative.
+Let $L$ be the sub-Laplacian associated with the vector fields $X_1,\dots,X_{d_1}$, that is, the second order, left-invariant differential operator given by

+This operator is positive and self-adjoint on $L^2(G)$, where $G$ is endowed with a left-invariant Haar measure.
+Via functional calculus, one can define for every Borel measurable function $F:\R\to \C$ the operator $F(L)$ on $L^2(G)$, which is a bounded operator on $L^2(G)$ whenever the spectral multiplier $F$ is bounded.
+Regarding multipliers $F$ for which $F(L)$ extends to a bounded operator on $L^p(G)$, sufficient conditions can be given in terms of differentiability properties of the multiplier $F$, usually expressed by the scale-invariant localized Sobolev norms $\Vert\cdot\Vert_{L^2_{s,\sloc}}$, $s\ge 0$, given by

-where $\eta:(0,\infty)\to\C$ is some generic bump function and $L_s^2(\R)\subseteq L^2(\R)$ denotes the Sobolev space of (fractional) order $s$.
-Due to a celebrated theorem of M.\ Christ \cite{Ch91}, and G.~Mauceri and S.~Meda \cite{MaMe90}, $F(L)$ extends to a bounded operator on all $L^p$-spaces for $1<p<\infty$ whenever
+Here, $\eta:\R\to\C$ is a smooth non-zero function with compact support in $(0,\infty)$ and $L_s^2(\R)\subseteq L^2(\R)$ denotes the Sobolev space of (fractional) order $s\ge 0$.
+Due to a celebrated theorem of Christ \cite{Ch91} and of Mauceri and Meda \cite{MaMe90}, $F(L)$ extends to a bounded operator on all $L^p$-spaces for $1<p<\infty$ whenever

-where $Q=\dim \g_1+2\dim \g_2$ denotes the homogeneous dimension of the underlying Lie group.
-Moreover, $F(L)$ is of weak type $(1,1)$, i.e., bounded as an operator between $L^1(G)$ and the Lorentz space $L^{1,\infty}(G)$.
+where $Q=\dim \g_1+2\dim \g_2$ is the homogeneous dimension of the underlying Lie group.
+Moreover, $F(L)$ is of weak type $(1,1)$, i.e., bounded from $L^1(G)$ to the Lorentz space $L^{1,\infty}(G)$.
 (Actually, the theorem holds true for stratified Lie groups of arbitrary step, but our focus lies on stratified Lie groups of step two.)